brandonmcconnell/tailwindcss-multi/README.md

 See [tailwindlabs/tailwindcss#13473](https://github.com/tailwindlabs/tailwindcss/issues/13473) for the discussion that led to this new syntax.

 This change required a slight tweak to the syntax of the `multi` directive.
-Instead of `multi-[...]`, use `multi-['...']` (with a quoted value between the brackets) to pass the grouped utilities together as a string.
+When using a value that includes a colon `:`, instead of using `multi-[...]`, use `multi-['...']` (with a quoted value between the brackets) to pass the grouped utilities together as a string.

-Versions of Tailwind CSS thereafter (v3.3.6+) are now incompatible with versions of the original unquoted syntax for this plugin (pre-v0.2.0).
+Versions of Tailwind CSS thereafter (v3.3.6+) are now incompatible with versions of the original unquoted syntax for this plugin (pre-v0.2.0) for values that contain a colon `:`.
 Update to `@latest` to ensure compatibility.
 This new version syntax is reverse-compatible with versions of Tailwind CSS prior to v3.3.6 as well.

 Passing the joined strings together as a string allows the Tailwind CSS parser (again, in Tailwind CSS v3.3.6+) to see the value as a valid CSS value and process it as expected.